 In coaching we have a “say yes, say no” exercise to gain clarity, agility and open up to new possibilities and success.

-I started this blog in 2014 with an “untether for the journey” series, starting with “bookend” invitations for 3 months in Asia Pacific, not knowing yet how the middle would fill in.
+I started this blog in 2014 with an “untether for the journey” series, starting with “bookend” invitations for 3 months in Asia Pacific, not knowing yet how the middle would fill in, yet willing to step out and say “yes” to a new adventure, while saying no to some of my other responsibilities, which included stepping out of a board position.

 My usual ideas of how to fill in the middle were not working!
 I needed to let go of some of my familiar ideas and say yes to tapping further into my creativity and resourcefulness, my network, and trust.

-We know the failure of organizations such as Nokia and Kodak that didn’t do that, that stayed locked into a specific product or approach and failed to quickly move, to say yes to another product or approach.
+We know the failure of organizations such as Nokia and Kodak that didn’t do that, that stayed locked into a specific product or approach and failed to quickly move, to say yes to another product or approach, or that made public pledges to support women, to increase diversity, inclusion, belonging.
+Many have fallen short of their targeted goals because they have not done the deeper work necessary, according to Chris Womack, Southern Co.
+CEO.
 Do not let it be you!

 Let’s look at what we can say yes, say no to open up to new possibilities.

-I ended up saying yes to being in Bali for half of my journey, deepening my awareness and agility of when and how to shift from control (saying no to control) to (saying yes to) trust through Peter Wrycza’s Transformational Coaching training, where I provided integration with the International Coaching Federation’s coaching competencies.
+I ended up saying yes to being in Bali for half of my journey, with new cultural groups, deepening my awareness and agility of when and how to shift from control (saying no to control) to (saying yes to) trust through Peter Wrycza’s Transformational Coaching training, where I provided integration with the International Coaching Federation’s coaching competencies.
 Trusting the process and partnership is part of masterful coaching.
-It can be fun and exciting to let go and trust!
+It can be fun and exciting to let go and trust, especially when the yes aligns with your values, vision and purpose!

 How this is showing up for me now: I am in the process of clearing out, letting go of what is no longer needed in order to open up to new possibilities.
 I trust that will include “say yes!” to new leadership, team and mentor coaching clients; new adventures, new relationships.
 This clearing out is a commitment to myself to have my home and business lean so I could easily move or sell tomorrow if I choose.

+Where could this take you?
 Where this letting go, saying no to the old to make way for the new has led previously for me was to Asia Pacific, Ethiopia.
-I don’t know specifically where else it will take me yet.
+I don’t know specifically where else it will take me yet beyond my stepping back into leading retreats and licensing my culturally intelligent mentor coaching materials.
 I am excited about clearing out what is no longer needed from my home and schedule to make way for new business, relationships, and adventure.

-Agility is a key word now in leadership and organizations, coaching.
+Agility is a key word in leadership and organizations, coaching.
 We live in a VUCA world filled with the uncertainty of rapid, complex change.
-In order to stay agile, to move quickly, we need to have things cleared out, simplified, lean, to say no to some approaches, things and systems we no longer need.
+In order to stay agile, to move quickly, we need to have things cleared out, simplified, lean, to say no to some approaches, perspectives and systems we no longer need, and to say yes to increasing cultural intelligence to stay ahead of change.

 I’m remembering how I had one carry on suitcase and one laptop backpack for three months in Asia Pacific.
 I heard about taking one backpack for the 40 day Camino de Santiago.
 How that really opens us up when life is that simple, when I choose between the two pairs of pants, three shirts.
 It creates space for new possibilities, more time for those in our business and life, and leads to less attachment to what is no longer needed.

-Want an external thought partner with fresh perspective to support your decision making of what to say yes, say no to, let go of to open up to innovation and new possibilities?
-I invite you to apply for an Unlock Potential strategy session through my website
+Want an external thought partner with fresh perspective to support your decision making of what to say yes, say no to, let go of to open up to innovation and new possibilities, to increasing cultural intelligence to meet market demand?
+I invite you to apply for an Unlock ALL Potential strategy session through my website

 To your full potential, prosperity and peace (and our success, we are in this together!),